Cais/bns-featured-category/readme.txt

 * Add hook `bnsfc_query` allowing the query arguments to be over-written
 * Add hook `bnsfc_output` allowing the entire output to be over-written
 * Add plugin row meta details
-* Added filter `bnsfc_link` to allow the infinity symbol be more readily changed
+* Add filter `bnsfc_link` to allow the infinity symbol to be more easily changed

 = 2.4.3 =
 * Released September 2013